usernamenumber/x2go/README.md

         cd /home/linaro/EDX
         python3 execute apparmorFIX edx

-10) At this point, the EDX Installation will complete successfully here, but because of continous development, new issues may appear.
+10) Now, the EDX Installation will complete successfully.
+Because of continous development, new issues may arise.
 In this case, the only thing left to do is for now: rebooting and trying to run "edx" again, as in step 8.
-Similarly, you can do this after cancelling the running of "edx", if it delays too long in a specific task (which normaly runs faster) as if it appears to never finish.
+Similarly, you can do this after canceling the running of "edx", if it delays too long in a specific task (which normaly runs faster) as if it appears to never finish.
 That happened to me some times at different points, maybe becuause of a bad internet connection, not too sure.